docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/PrGPU-SDK-macros.md

 ## Other Macros and Functions

-There’s a variety of other macros and functions in the KernelSupport headers.
+There's a variety of other macros and functions in the KernelSupport headers.
 Please see the Headers and examples for details.